SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

   - Query the Neo4j database.
   - Get general statistics about nodes, triple and pathways, and analyze them.

-### 2. `import-neo4j-all-dbs.ipynb`
-- **Purpose**: These scripts are designed to upload multiple databases into Neo4j, providing a streamlined workflow for graph-based data integration and analysis.
-- **Prerequisites**:
-  - bel_json_import package for BEL data conversion to eBEL format
-  - Properly formatted database extracts
-- **Key Features**:
-  - Efficiently import graph data into Neo4j using a common schema
-  - Seamless integration of complex biological networks
-  - Privacy-aware data handling
-- **Usage**:
-  - Open the notebook in Jupyter Notebook or JupyterLab
-  - Place data in required locations
-  - Run cells specific to each source

 ## Exploring the Covid-NDD Comorbidity Database